dorsaSz97/3D-model/README.md

 # 3D Room Model

-This is my 16th project, model of a 3D Room with only CSS(SASS).
+This is a model of a 3D Room with only CSS(SASS).

 Explore the room for yourself... ;)